 - Build Reciprocal Relationships: We collaborate with volunteers, communities, organizations, agencies, and the land.
 We bring together the sources, perspectives, and ideas necessary to succeed.
 With integrity and honesty, we practice care for the land and each other.
 We promote a culture of reciprocity.

 - Cultivate Common Purpose: Through shared experiences, understanding, listening, stewardship, and place-based action, we expand what conservation looks like.

 - Act with Courage: We respond with dynamic creativity to the changing needs of people and land.
 This means taking risks and bold action, and sometimes making the unpopular choice.
 We hope to always have the courage to fail.

 - Nurture Joy: We are passionate about what we do, and we enjoy the camaraderie at the heart of our work.
 We celebrate personal and professional milestones and renew in nature with awe and humility.

 Our office in downtown Santa Rosa is located on the ancestral home of the Southern Pomo people, past, present, and future.
 We recognize them as the first people and the first stewards of this land.
 We are on occupied territory and acknowledge the ongoing devastation of colonization.

-This land acknowledgement is only the first step in a long journey to repairing our relationship with the original people of this land, and to respect, make space, and honor the knowledge, culture, and deep connection to the natural world of indigenous people.
+This land acknowledgement is the first step in LandPaths’ long journey to repairing our relationship with the original people of this land, and to respect, make space, and honor the knowledge, culture, and deep connection to the natural world of indigenous people.

-Join us in this process by connecting and uplifting the organizations and resources listed below.
-The following is not an exhaustive list.
-It’s just a start to a long overdue course of reparative study and action.
+Join us in this process by connecting and uplifting the organizations and resources listed below, which is a way for us all to start on a course of reparative study and action:

 Please read on to learn about other steps we are taking to uplift and make space for Native voices at LandPaths.